-- a) the distress button sub procedure; - b) prior to this procedure being acknowledged: - 1) the transmission of the alert attempt; - 2) calculating the time to an automated resending of the attempt (random, between 3,5 min and 4,5 min);

-- 3) tuning to the subsequent communication frequency (upon conclusion of the attempt); - 4) waiting for the reception of a distress alert acknowledgement; - 5) logging all other received DSC messages assuring they do not disrupt the procedure; - 6) retransmission of the alert attempt occurs after the calculated resend timer expires (2); - 7) providing the valid operator options which are: - i. pausing the countdown to automated resending; - ii. resending the alert attempt, with the last entered other parameters, using the dedicated DISTRESS button; - iii. cancelling the alert attempt; - c) after reception of the acknowledgement: - 1) stopping the automatic resending of the alert attempt; - 2) transmitting any remaining single alert of the attempt to completion; - 3) log received DSC messages not pertinent to the procedure in the appropriate call log; - 4) providing the valid operator options which are: - i. terminating the automated procedure.
+- a) the distress button sub procedure; - b) prior to this procedure being acknowledged: - 1) on HF the setting of the watch receiver to scan all six distress frequencies (if not already doing so); - 2) the transmission of the alert attempt; - 3) calculating the time to an automated resending of the attempt (random, between 3,5 min and 4,5 min); - 4) tuning to the subsequent communication frequency (upon conclusion of the attempt); - 5) waiting for the reception of a distress alert acknowledgement; - 6) logging all other received DSC messages assuring they do not disrupt the procedure; - 7) retransmission of the alert attempt occurs after the calculated resend timer expires (3); - 8) providing the valid operator options which are: - i. pausing the countdown to automated resending; - ii. resending the alert attempt, with the last entered other parameters, using the dedicated DISTRESS button: - iii. cancelling the alert attempt; - iv. selecting amongst the six frequencies of subsequent communications (HF only). - c) after reception of the acknowledgement: - 1) stopping the automatic resending of the alert attempt; - 2) transmitting any remaining single alert of the attempt to completion; - 3) log received DSC messages not pertinent to the procedure in the appropriate call log; - 4) providing the valid operator options which are: - i. selecting amongst the six frequencies of subsequent communications (HF only); - ii. terminating the automated procedure.